pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ![add library](pics/add-library.png)

-That's all for now!
-You will explore the codebase more in Exercise 2.
+All set!
+You are now ready to start the exercises.
 ---

 ## Exercise 1 — Code Explanation & Architecture Documentation

-**Goal:** Use Bob's IBM i Developer mode to automatically generate an architecture overview with diagrams, then switch to Database mode to produce an Entity Relationship Diagram.
-This exercise takes about 30 minutes to complete.
+In this exercise, we will use Bob's IBM i Developer mode to automatically generate an architecture overview with diagrams, then switch to Database mode to produce an Entity Relationship Diagram.

-### 1a — Browse the Application in the Object Browser
+### Browse the Application in the Object Browser

 1. In the IBM i sidebar, expand **User Library List** and **Object Browser**.
 2. Add **FLGHT4nn** to your library list if not done, and add a filter to the **FLGHT4nn** library in the Object Browser.
 To see everything, make sure the filter is *ALL, not just *SRCPF.
 Then navigate to the **FLGHT4nn** library in the Object Browser.
 You will see its contents organized by object type: